lupyuen/lupyuen.github.io/src/ci3.md

 - We split the _others_ job into _arm64_ and _x86_64_

-__TODO:__ Reorg and rename the CI Build Jobs, for better performance and easier maintenance.
+__Up Next:__ Reorg and rename the CI Build Jobs, for better performance and easier maintenance.
 But how?

 - I have a hunch that CI works better when we pack the jobs into __One-Hour Time Slices__